 All students are assigned an email address per DPS policy, using their six digit student identification number (lunch number).
+GALS may also assign as email using this same format.
 This allows them to access documents that are used as part of instruction at GALS, and allows for easy file sharing and eliminates the need for students to have flashdrives and print documents.
 Students can type and publish in Google Documents and share writing with teachers and other students.
 Using an email address also allows the school to send a group email to inform students of deadlines, dates, and other events.